Fabienne Peter

-Fabienne Peter is a British philosopher and professor of philosophy at the University of Warwick.
+Fabienne Peter is a professor of philosophy at the University of Warwick.
 She is a former head of the Department of Philosophy (2017-2020); succeeded by current head, Guy Longworth.

 Peter has held a Leverhulme Research Fellowship and is known for her works on political philosophy, moral philosophy, and social epistemology.

 She is a former editor of Economics and Philosophy and a former associate editor of the Journal of Applied Philosophy.